Poom5741/monad-blitz-bangkok/README.md

 - Pay (`/pay`): Parses QR, builds EIP‑712 for EIP‑3009, requests wallet signature, and calls `transferWithAuthorization` directly.
 For gasless, integrate thirdweb Smart Wallet + Paymaster.

 ## Notes
-- Token decimals: 6 (USDC‑style).
-Update `USDCClone.sol` if needed.
+- Token decimals: 6 (USDC‑style) via override in `USDCClone.sol`.
+- EIP‑712 domain name must match token constructor `name`.
+Set `NEXT_PUBLIC_TOKEN_NAME` equal to the exact `name` used when deploying `USDCClone`; mismatch will break signature verification and cause `transferWithAuthorization` to revert.
 - No server, no DB.
 Keep secrets out of the repo.